JMB-Technology-Limited/QuestionKey-Core/README.md

 ```

 When ready, go the the Vagrant UI (Ubuntu).
 Open a terminal and type "./run".
 You only have to do this once.
+(This must be done in the VM so it is connected to the desktop environment.)

 Now to run the tests, go back to your dev machine and run:

 ```
 vagrant ssh frontendtests
-cd /vagrant; phpunit -c app/phpunit.frontend.xml
+./test
 ```

-Note these tests run in both Symfony's "dev" and "prod" environments so you will nead to clear your caches if you
-change the app.